 Total200

-TNPSC Group 2 Mains Exam Pattern 2024
+TNPSC Group 2 Mains Exam Pattern 2025

 Candidates who pass the prelims exam will proceed to the mains exam, which is divided into two parts: Paper I and Paper II.
 Only the Paper II of candidates who score the minimum qualifying marks in Paper I will be evaluated.
+The TNPSC Group 2 Mains Exam has two papers which are Paper 1 and Paper 2.
+Paper 2 is qualifying in nature while Paper 2 is both scoring and qualifying in nature.

-• The marks secured in the Mains exam will be considered for the final merit list.
+• The marks secured in the Mains exam will be considered for the final merit list

 • Paper 1 is only qualifying in nature.
-Those who qualify for Paper I, their Paper II sheet will be evaluated.
+Those who qualify for Paper I, their Paper II sheet will be evaluated

-• Minimum 102 and 90 marks are required to qualify in group 2 and group 2A main exams respectively.
+• Minimum 102 and 90 marks are required to qualify in group 2 and group 2A main exams respectively

-• The TNPSC Group 2 exam is bilingual and available in both the English and Tamil languages.
+• The TNPSC Group 2 exam is bilingual and available in both the English and Tamil languages

-TNPSC Group 2 Mains Exam Pattern 2024 [Paper 1]
+TNPSC Group 2 Mains Exam Pattern 2025 for Paper 1

-ITamil Eligibility TestSSLCDescriptiveQualifying100
+Paper ITamil Eligibility TestSSLC100Qualifying

 1Unit I: Modern History of India with specific reference to Tamil Nadu40